Hillary Clinton: Calling Donald Trump Supporters ‘Deplorables’ Handed Him ‘A Political Gift’

 “I’m sorry I gave him a political gift of any kind, but I don’t think that was determinative,” she said.

-Clinton on Sunday acknowledged that Trump successfully tapped into voters’ race- and class-based “anger,” “nostalgia” and “resentment,” and regrets that during her campaign, she did not effectively illustrate that she understood those sentiments.
+Clinton on Sunday acknowledged that Trump successfully tapped into voters’ race- and class-based “anger,” “nostalgia” and “resentment,” and regrets that during her campaign, she did not effectively show that she understood those sentiments.

 “I understood that there were many Americans who, because of the financial crash, there was anger.
 And there was resentment.
 I knew that,” she told host Jane Pauley.
 “But I believed that it was my responsibility to try to offer answers to it, not to fan it.
 I think, Jane, that it was a mistake because a lot of people didn’t want to hear my plans.
 They wanted me to share their anger.
 And I should’ve done a better job of demonstrating, ‘I get it.’”